Umbrella Insurance for Auto: Extra Liability Protection Explained

 Real-World Scenarios: When Umbrella Insurance Saves You

 Understanding the value of umbrella coverage is easiest through real-world examples.
-Here's how it plays out:
+With 2024 nuclear verdict totals reaching $31.3 billion and median auto awards sitting at $21 million, here's how it plays out in practice:

 A California driver runs a red light and causes a multi-vehicle accident.
 Total damages — including medical bills, lost wages, and property damage — reach $1.2 million.
 The driver's auto policy pays its $300,000 liability limit.
 Without umbrella coverage, the driver is personally responsible for the remaining $900,000.